-While lying on your back, slowly lift one leg 6-12 inches from the bed keeping the knee straight at all times.
+While lying on your back, slowly lift one leg 6 to 12 inches from the bed while keeping the knee straight at all times.
 Hold for 5 seconds.
 Relax and repeat.
-You can bend the other leg to place the foot on the bed to give support to your back while you raise the other leg.
+To give support to your back while you raise your leg, you can bend your other leg and place your foot on the bed.